Ryxali/FSMForUnity/Packages/com.flamebaitgames.fsmforunity/README.md

 Important to note regarding `PassThrough()` is that transitions can be passed through even if their `ShouldTransition()` evaluates to false.
 This is because some transition implementations modify the `ShouldTransition()` behaviour, for example the InvertFSMTransition which inverts the condition.
 ## Using the Debugger
 TBD
+## Performance
+It's OO, depends on computations in states and transitions.
+As a ballpark measure, you can affort to have somewhere between 100-1000 active machines updating each frame.
+This is a limitation of any object oriented FSM solution.
+If you, for instance, intend to simulate more than 100 agents every frame, consider a data oriented approach instead.

+Since machine updates are entirely up to the host object, it's up to you how ofter you wish to update them.
+This is an important performance feature, as you can update heavier though less responsive states once every 2 or 4 frames instead.
+Better yet you can update these machines in a looping buffer, so each frame you only update 1/N of the machines.
 ## Limitations
 Does not support any event based paradigm for state transitions